kasem-sm/SlimeKT/README.md

   - The first one gets featured here 😎
   - [All contributors](https://github.com/kasem-sm/SlimeKT/graphs/contributors)

-## Medium Articles related to this project features 🖋
+## Medium Articles related to this project 🖋

 1. When Jetpack's Glance met his fellow worker, WorkManager (draft)
 2. Create Animated PlaceHolder for your Jetpack Compose text fields (draft)